tholonia/the-book/Latest/THOLONIA_THE_BOOK.md

 #### **Claim 19:** Our ability to reason comes from our ability to see patterns, and our ability to see patterns comes from our ability to reason.

-God(s), angels, spirits, the Djinn, magic, luck, coincidence, mystical forces, kundalini, chi, mana, out-of-body-experiences<sup>[19](#ref_019)</sup>, etc., are all concepts that many people have a clear understanding of, and as such, they are able to say it exists because they cannot only recognize it but can produce reams of information about it.
+God(s), angels, spirits, the Djinn, magic, luck, coincidence, mystical forces, kundalini, chi, manna, out-of-body-experiences<sup>[19](#ref_019)</sup>, etc., are all concepts that many people have a clear understanding of, and as such, they are able to say it exists because they cannot only recognize it but can produce reams of information about it.
 To be clear, this is not meant to suggest these observations are, or are not, as valid as any other.
 Any system's validity depends solely on the contextual effectiveness of the reasoning behind it and the ability of that reasoning to produce verifiably accurate statements about it.

 It would be hubris to write-off alternative views of reality given every culture in the world has a concept of some sort of paranormal, metaphysical energy.
 Some of these cultures have extremely demanding training and lengthy education to tap into it.
 Even our western icons, such as Paracelsus, Hippocrates, Carl Jung, Erwin Schrodinger, and Plato have referred to it.